spkkarri/iMentor/README.md

 - **Node.js** 16+ and npm
 - **MongoDB** (local or cloud)

+### ⚡ One-Command Installation
+**Root installation is sufficient for all packages!** This project uses npm workspaces, so running `npm install` in the root directory automatically installs dependencies for:
+- ✅ Root application dependencies
+- ✅ Server backend dependencies
+- ✅ Client frontend dependencies

 ### One-Command Setup
 ```bash
 # Clone and install everything automatically